Anaheim Felony DUI Lawyer

 A felony DUI conviction almost always results in a lengthy suspension or revocation.
 However, you may be eligible for a restricted license after a certain period if you install an ignition interlock device (IID).

-What If This is My First DUI but Someone Was Hurt?
+What If This Is My First DUI but Someone Was Hurt?

 Even a first-time DUI can be charged as a felony if someone was injured or killed.
 The severity of the injuries and the circumstances of the crash will determine the charge level.